prebid/Prebid.js/README.md

     $ gulp serve-and-test --file <spec_file.js>

-This will run tesing but not linting.
+This will run testing but not linting.
 A web server will start at `http://localhost:9999` serving from the project root and generates the following files:

 + `./build/dev/prebid.js` - Full source code for dev and debug
 + `./build/dev/prebid.js.map` - Source map for dev and debug